pottendo/zephyr-pottendo/samples/mandelbrot/README.rst

 A sample that can be used with any :ref:`supported board <boards>` and prints calculates the mandelbrot set.
-Output either to the C64 graphics memory or on the console (use C64=1 in pr.conf to select)
+Output either to the C64 graphics memory or on the console (use #define C64=1 src/main.cpp to select)

 This program makes heavy use of
 - posix threading